 But with this crate system, there’s no binding to hold it together all year.
 So I’ve been putting finished work back into the crate to store it.
 So we take papers out for the week, do the work, and put them back into the folders finished.
 The finished week goes to the back of the crate.

-At the end of the year, I’ll have to empty their folders and see what papers I want to keep as samples.
-The rest will get tossed.
+At the end of the year, I empty the folders and see what papers I want to keep as samples.
+The rest (most) get tossed.

 Alternatively, I’ve seen people toss the papers weekly as they finish and save a few samples here and there.
 It’s your call!